alef-garrido/redux-counter-exercise/README.md

 # redux-counter-exercise
-Introductory excercise using Redux to create a counter on a webpage.
+Introductory exercise using Redux to create a counter on a webpage.

 Im using codepen to experiment with the "Fundamentals of Redux" course by Dan Abramov.